ethicalhack3r/ethicalhack3r.github.io/_posts/2016-18-01-google-chrome-protocol-handler-fun.markdown

 status: publish
 published: false
 title: Google Chrome Protocol Handler Fun
 excerpt: "You're probably all familiar of the custom protocol handlers browsers use for various things such as ```chrome://settings/``` and ```chrome://credits/```.
-I was using a Chrome app (extention) the other day that suggested I copy and pasted ```chrome://restart``` in to my browser address bar to restart Chrome.
+I was using a Chrome app (extension) the other day that suggested I copy and pasted ```chrome://restart``` in to my browser address bar to restart Chrome.
 This got me thinking about the ```chrome``` protocol handler, what other ones are there and how they might they be able to be used for a bit of fun.
 \r\n\r\n
 The first obvious bit of fun we could have is if someone clicked on a HTML link to ```chrome://restart``` and have their browser restart, losing all of their open tabs.
 This is so obvious that Chrome do not allow this to happen by default and you will see the following error in the browser console ```Not allowed to load local resource: chrome://restart/```."
 ---

 You're probably all familiar of the custom protocol handlers browsers use for various things such as ```chrome://settings/``` and ```chrome://credits/```.
-I was using a Chrome app (extention) the other day that suggested I copy and pasted ```chrome://restart``` in to my browser address bar to restart Chrome.
+I was using a Chrome app (extension) the other day that suggested I copy and pasted ```chrome://restart``` in to my browser address bar to restart Chrome.
 This got me thinking about the ```chrome``` protocol handler, what other ones are there and how they might they be able to be used for a bit of fun.

 The first obvious bit of fun we could have is if someone clicked on a HTML link to ```chrome://restart``` and have their browser restart, losing all of their open tabs.
 This is so obvious that Chrome do not allow this to happen by default and you will see the following error in the browser console ```Not allowed to load local resource: chrome://restart/```.

-So I thought about setting ```chrome://restart``` as the browser's startup page, the idea being that Chrome would just restart itself everytime the browser is opened.
+So I thought about setting ```chrome://restart``` as the browser's startup page, the idea being that Chrome would just restart itself every time the browser is opened.
 This kind of worked, but Chrome only restarted itself once and then continued as usual, not much fun.

 Next idea was to set ```chrome://restart``` as the default search engine, this way anytime someone mistypes a URL or searches for something using the address bar the browser will restart, very frustrating!
 This didn't work initially as Chrome expects all search engine URLs to have the ```%s``` marker to denote the search keyword position.
-After some fiddling this was achieved by setting the URL as ```chrome://restart/../%s./../```, and voila, Chrome now restarts everytime the adress bar is used to search for something.
+After some fiddling this was achieved by setting the URL as ```chrome://restart/../%s./../```, and voila, Chrome now restarts every time the address bar is used to search for something.
 That's much more fun!

 Later it was pointed out to me on [Twitter](https://twitter.com/avlidienbrunn/status/689185744762630144) that the browser's startup page could actually be set to ```chrome://quit```.
 This is much more annoying than using ```chrome://restart``` for the startup page as the browser would just quit straight after opening.
 I had to ```rm -rf``` all of the Chrome directories on my machine that contained saved settings to get Chrome to start again.
 Don't try this unless you want to spend some time recovering Chrome!